Posted in heart, Jesus, pain, Physical, scripture, Spiritual, thankful, truth, words, write

 We women have stories, and faith to make the stories go on about real heart matters.
 Heart Key Hole

-Posted in change, hope, life, Prayer, quote, words, write
+Posted in change, hope, life, prayer, quote, words, write

 Words Can Change Lives